 When raising chickens for eggs, expect the unexpected.
 Though quite rare, it is well-known that occasionally a hen will lay an egg inside of an egg.
 The cause of this phenomenon is called a counter-peristalsis contraction and occurs while the hen is in the process of forming an egg in her oviduct.

-A hen typically releases an oocyte (the ovum that becomes the yolk of an egg) from her left ovary into the oviduct every 18-26 hours.
+How do chickens lay eggs normally?
+It works like this: A hen typically releases an oocyte (the ovum that becomes the yolk of an egg) from her left ovary into the oviduct every 18-26 hours.
 The oocyte travels slowly through the oviduct organ adding layers of the egg along the path to the chicken’s vent from which it will lay the egg.

 How a Second Egg is Formed